 5. Olden Days Camera Flashes

 A mixture of potassium chloride and aluminum produced a bright light when ignited with a spark.
-However, you must take caution when mixing the two chemicals to avoid the uncontrolled explosion.
+However, you must take caution when mixing the two chemicals to avoid an uncontrolled explosion.

 6. Largest Camera Collection

 Owning different types of cameras is an essential factor in your profession as a freelance photographer in Dubai.
 4600 cameras were the most extensive ever camera collection owned by Dilish Parekh of Mumbai in India.
 He began his collection in the 1970s.

 The first aerial photography was taken in Paris from a hot air balloon in 1858.

 The name is Latin for a darkroom.
 It was the first device that projected a clear image on a surface through the same principle as a pinhole camera.

 The oldest surviving photograph and the first of its kind was taken in France in 1826 from an upstairs window.
 The image renders an estate Le Gras in the Burgundy region.
 Joseph Nicephore took the photo after eight hours of exposure.
 The picture is almost 200 years old.